ilbagatto/skyseer/README.md

-# skyseer
+# Skyseer

+Skyseer is a modern desktop astrology application built in Go with the Fyne GUI framework.
-Modern astrology desktop application focused on clarity, classical methods, and elegant visualization.
+It is focused on clarity, classical techniques, and visual elegance.

+Features (planned):
+- Interactive natal chart
+- Support for transits, directions, synastry
+- Traditional Western astrology methods (Carter, de Villefranche)
+- Modular architecture, plugin-friendly